SvetlanaStoycheva/React-unit-testing/README.md

     When we run our tests they will be executed in Node.js environment (there is no browser involved) When we render a component, a fake browser enviroment is created by library called jsdom.
 In the "fake" DOM we can access HTML elements by using the __screen__ object, which has properties like getByRole etc.

+    React testing library: Renders the component into simulated DOM.
+Makes the simulated DOM accessible for assertions and interactions.
+In addition we need a test runner, Jest.
+    Jest: finds tests, runs tests, makes assertions.

     **React testing Library Query System**: React testing library provides ca. 48 functions to find element. (screen.findAllByTitle, screen.getByRole etc; common roles: 'heading', 'list', 'button', 'link', 'textbox')
         Help to find the correct query method:  screen.logTestingPlaygroundURL();